College Student Car Insurance: Away at School Discounts and Coverage Options

 What is the distant student discount for car insurance?

 The distant student discount (also called the "student away at college" discount) reduces premiums for students listed on a family policy who attend school more than 100 miles from home and leave the car behind.
-Savings typically range from 10% to 25%, depending on the insurer.
-The student must be a full-time student, generally under age 22–25, with no regular access to a vehicle at school.
+Savings typically range from 10% to 25%, depending on the insurer — with Liberty Mutual, American Family, and USAA offering among the highest discounts.
+The student must generally be a full-time student under age 22–25, with no regular access to a vehicle at school.

 Does a college student need their own car insurance if they don't have a car at school?